sgenoud/replicad/packages/replicad-docs/docs/tutorial-making-a-watering-can/creating-the-shapes.md

 ```

 Rotations are similar to pivots for planes - but as shapes do not have an
-origin point by default we need to specify it.
+origin point by default, we need to specify it.

 ```js withWorkbench
 const { makeCylinder } = replicad;